awwright/http-progress/draft-wright-http-patch-byterange.md

 --THIS_STRING_SEPARATES--
 ~~~

 The syntax for multipart messages is defined in {{RFC2046, Section 5.1.1}}.
+While the body cannot contain the boundary, servers MAY use the Content-Length field to skip to the boundary (potentially ignoring a boundary in the body, which would be an error by the client).

+The body of each range MUST be exactly as long as indicated by the Content-Range, unless indicated otherwise by a Content-Length header.

+The multipart/byteranges type may be used for operations where multiple regions must be updated at the same time; clients may have an expectation that if there's an interruption, all of the parts will be rolled back.

 ## The message/byterange media type

-When making a request, there is no need for a multipart boundary, and this may be optimized away.
+When making a request with a single byte range, there is no need for a multipart boundary marker.
 This document defines a new media type "message/byterange" with the same semantics as a single byte range in a multipart/byteranges message, but with a simplified syntax.

 The "message/byterange" form may be used in a request as so: